 Do You Have a Money Plan?

 One of the biggest stressors in life is money or lack thereof.
+Since personal finance, let alone financial independence, is not often taught in school many of us feel this financial stress.
 Being in debt, living paycheck to paycheck, or lacking retirement savings as you approach your later years are serious concerns that can wreak havoc on mental and physical health.

-Unfortunately, most of us are not taught personal finance in school or by our parents, who may have often struggled themselves.
+Unfortunately, most of us are not taught even just the basics of personal finance in school or by our parents.
+Many of us may have parents who struggled financially themselves.
 But there is help out there for those interested in learning how to achieve financial independence without smoke and mirrors.

 “If we command our wealth, we shall be rich and free.
 If our wealth commands us, we are poor indeed.” –Edmund Burke

-Almost 4 years ago I stumbled across some personal finance blogs that introduced me to the concept of FIRE (financial independence / retire early) which helped me reign in my finances, eliminate debt, prioritize saving and investing, and chart my own path to financial independence.
+Almost four years ago I stumbled across some personal finance blogs that introduced me to the concept of FIRE (financial independence / retire early) which helped me reign in my finances, eliminate debt, prioritize saving and investing, and chart my path to financial freedom.

 Principles of FI/RE